 Mean score of companies in the Wind Power industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Green Mountain Energy's score of 33 is lower than 87% of the industry.
+Green Mountain Energy's score of 33 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents